MuhammadOo/NLP_word_tokenization/README.md

 # NLP_word_tokenization
-NLP: Tokenization and Embeddings Course by Udacity
+Colab workbook of **NLP: Tokenization and Embeddings Course by Udacity**